LanceMcCarthy/Action-AzureBlobUpload/README.md

     clean_destination_folder: true
 ```

+> If you would like to delete all the files in the destination folder before the upload, use `clean_destination_folder`.

 ### Advanced

-Here is an example that might represent a real-world Workflow.
+Here is an example that might represent a real-world Workflow that needs precise control over things.

 * The source folder uses an environment variable uses (see [Using Variables in Actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/using-variables-and-secrets-in-a-workflow)).
 * The connection string uses a secrets variable.